MichalZienkowicz/Conversion-of-text-article-content-into-HTML-section-using-OpenAI-API/README.md

 ├── API_key_folder/
      └── example_api_key.txt
 ```
-You can then insert the content of artykul.html file into <body> </body> section of your HTML file.
+You can then insert the content of artykul.html file into &lt;body> &lt;/body> section of your HTML file.